 Paul's suffering was the direct consequence of his efforts to spread the gospel.
 The harder he worked, the harder Satan worked to oppose him through persecution.
 Everyone in Christian service can tell stories of Satanic attack designed to make their ministries ineffective.
 Satan is especially likely to attack a new ministry, before it gathers momentum making it harder to stop.

-3. As a witness to the lost
+3. To provide a witness to the lost

 When we react to trials by expressing faith in God, the lost can see that our faith is not natural, but supernatural.
 Instead of bitterness there is bright hope.
 Instead of gloom there is a glow, such as the radiance Stephen's persecutors saw on his face before he died.
 When we suffer, do the lost see faith shining on our faces?

-4. As a witness to other believers
+4. To provide a witness to other believers

 Paul's steadfast faith in affliction encouraged others to step forward for Christ.